 March 17, 2017

-Capacity utilization in the manufacturing sector rose 0.3% in February to 75.6%.
+Capacity utilization in the manufacturing sector fell 0.3% in March to 75.3%.
 It is still below the 77.5% that is generally regarded as effective peak capacity.
 Above that level the factory sector is running too hot and prices begin to rise.
 While we are a ways from that so-called danger level, the reality is that manufacturing capacity is growing by about 0.1% per month while manufacturing output is rising by about 0.4%.
 Thus, going forward the utilization rate in the manufacturing sector should rise about 0.3% per month.
 At that pace, the utilization rate will hit that so-called “full employment” threshold by late summer or the fall.